-Sandal is also used in various Traditional medicine system such as Ayurveda, Unani, Chinese, for treatment of variety of diseases.
-For medicinal purpose its heart wood (central part of the tree) and oil are used.
+Sandal is also used in various Traditional medicine system such as Ayurveda, Unani, Chinese, for the treatment of a variety of diseases.
+For the medicinal purpose its heartwood (central part of the tree) and oil are used.
 The heartwood of sandal has sedative, aromatic, deodorant, disinfectant, refrigerant, depurative, intellect promoting, cardio-tonic, diuretic, diaphoretic, expectorant, aphrodisiac, haemostatic, anodyne, antipyretic properties.

-In Ayurveda, sandal wood is used to treat gastric irritability, dysentery, gonorrhoea, urethral, bronchial and skin disorders.
-In Unani system of medicine the tree is used internally and externally to treat disorders related to heart, brain, liver, stomach and skin.
+In Ayurveda, sandal wood is used to treat gastric irritability, dysentery, gonorrhea, urethral, bronchial and skin disorders.
+In Unani system of medicine the tree is used internally and externally to treat disorders related to heart, brain, the liver, stomach and skin.

 - KINGDOM Plantae